 Could gingers become the next minority clamouring for a separate nation?
 They already have an annual Redhead Day - held every first weekend of September in or near the Dutch city of Breda.
 First held in 2005, the Redhead Day draws in thousands of visitors from dozens of countries.
 Redheads even have their own flag.

 So how about a Redhead Nation - a Gingeristan?
-Scotland would seem like the natural gathering place for the world's redheads; but with a referendum on independence from Britain just under a year away, the Scots probably don't want to complicate the issue for fear of losing their argument.
+Scotland would seem like the natural gathering place for the world's redheads; but with a second referendum on independence from Britain a possible consequence of Brexit, the Scots probably don't want to complicate the issue for fear of losing their argument.
 Ireland as the world's official ginger nation?
 It would only cause a gingerer than thou fight with Northern Ireland.

 Perhaps the most appropriate place to found a land for redheads would be the most mysterious patch of red on this map - the gingerest part of Russia - itself named after a redhead.
 Considering the endlessness of the Russian steppes, red-headedness is probably the most distinguishing feature this bit of Russia has got going for itself.
 So, to echo the slogans of two quite different but equally aspirational philosophical traditions: Gingers of the world, unite!
 Next year in Yaroslavl!